etotheipi/BitcoinArmory/pytest/README.txt

 Runs all tests

-> pyth RunPyTest.py PyTxTest MultiSigTest
+> python RunPyTest.py PyTxTest MultiSigTest

 Runs PyTxTest and MultiSigTest.
 Any number of module names can be added to the command line to include them in the run.